-- Submissions that fall outside the technical parameters specified in this FOA. - Submissions that do not address the required technical information (i.e., information that "must" be included), as specified in Sections I.E and I.F of the FOA. - Submissions that have been submitted in response to currently issued ARPA-EFOAs.
+- Submissions that fall outside the technical parameters specified in this FOA. - Submissions that do not address the required technical information (i.e., information that "must" be included), as specified in Sections I.D and I.E of the FOA. - Submissions that have been submitted in response to currently issued ARPA-EFOAs. - Submissions that are not scientifically distinct from applications submitted in response to currently issued ARPA-E FOAs. - Submissions for basic research aimed solely at discovery and/or fundamental knowledge generation. - Submissions for large-scale demonstration projects of existing technologies.